zaqifathis/BIMserver-doc/Visual-query-language.md

 These are not direct object-properties, but properties that are attached to the object via IfcPropertySet/IfcPropertySingleValue etc...

+This functionality makes the query engine less schema-agnostic, another way of making it easier to query complex properties and also keep the query engine schema-less would be to use a [reusable query block](https://github.com/opensourceBIM/BIMserver/wiki/Reusable-query-%22Properties%22) for it, for example the [Properties](https://github.com/opensourceBIM/BIMserver/wiki/Reusable-query-%22Properties%22) block.

 ![](https://raw.githubusercontent.com/opensourceBIM/BIMserver/master/Documentation/img/querycomplexproperties.png)

 ## Query object with certain property value, but exclude and get referenced